 “Jesus, really?”
 Stan replied.

-Mark proceeded to tell his best friend of his latest dream of the young petite Asian woman he constantly dreamed of with her auburn eyes and thick jet black hair wrapped into a ponytail.
-She was also sure to tell him that she wore thick black-rimmed glasses as he was really into that for some reason.
-He’d then describe in vivid detail how he’d kiss those thick pink lips.
+Mark proceeded to tell his best friend of the petite young Asian woman with her auburn eyes and thick jet black hair wrapped into a ponytail of whom he perpetually dreamed.
+He especially emphasized her thick black-rimmed glasses in his description as he was really into that for some reason.
+He’d always close by going into vivid detail how he’d kiss those thick pink lips.

 The two young men had been friends ever since elementary school.
-It was a daily ritual for them to meet at a café before the two of them went to their respective workplaces, with Mark working at a marijuana dispensary while Stan worked in IT.
-Mark had told his companion about this dream so often and so loudly that even other regular patrons who had never formally been introduced to the two knew the story by heart.
+It was a daily morning ritual for them to meet at a café within walking distance of their respective workplaces, with Mark working at a marijuana dispensary while Stan worked in IT.
+Mark had told his companion about this dream so often and so loudly that even other regular patrons whom the two had never formally been introduced knew the story by heart.

 “You’re making some of that up,” Stan insisted.
 “There’s no way you’d be able to remember all that shit in a dream.”